starikcetin/Eflatun.EventBus/README.md

 #### With Extenject/Zenject

- I already provided you with a premade installer that installs the EventBus as a singleton, so you can just register it on your context.
+ I already provided you with a premade installer that installs the `EventBus<>` as a singleton, so you can just register it on your context.
 You can find it at the root of the package folder.

-* Find it here in Unity Editor: (Projet Panel → Packages → Eflatun.EventBus → `EflatunEventBusInstaller.cs`)
+* Find it here in Unity Editor: `Projet Panel → Packages → Eflatun.EventBus → EflatunEventBusInstaller.cs`

 * It is a `MonoInstaller`.

 If the provided installer doesn't satisfy your needs, you can always install it on your own, wherever you want.
-Take a look at the provided installer to get an idea how to do it.
+Take a look at the provided installer to get an idea on how to do it.

 #### Without Extenject/Zenject